bfraser/puppet-grafana/README.md

     class { 'grafana': }
 ```

-This assumes that you with to install Grafana using the 'package' method.
+This assumes that you want to install Grafana using the 'package' method.
 To establish customized parameters:

 ```puppet
     class { 'grafana':